mbcrump/awesome-security/README.md

 - [Nmap Basics](https://tryhackme.com/room/furthernmap) Learn how to do various typesof scans and how to use nmap scripting engine using nmap.
 - [Directory Enumeration]()
 - [Metasploit](https://tryhackme.com/room/rpmetasploit) Learn how to launch an exploit and get a shell using metasploit
+- [Metasploit Unleashed](https://www.offensive-security.com/metasploit-unleashed/) A free course developed by Offensive Security, which teaches you everything you need to know about metasploit.

 - [Hydra](https://tryhackme.com/room/hydra) Learn a versatile logon cracker

 ---